 Moss crosses the border into Mexico and collapses exhausted, being awakened next day by a norteño band.
 Surprisingly, this brief scene actually is Mexico, in front of the Church of Notre Dame de Guadalupe in the real Piedras Negras, across the Rio Grande from Eagle Pass.
 It really is that easy to cross into Mexico to visit a border town, but be careful to take all relevant documentation with you – it’s not always quite so easy to get back into the US.

 Don’t go looking for the ‘Mike Zoss Pharmacy’, the drugstore from which Chigurh coolly helps himself to medical supplies after creating a diversion by blowing up a parked car.
 This is an in-joke nod to the Coens’ company, Mike Zoss Productions, named after a pharmacy where the young Coen brothers used to hang out in their hometown of Minneapolis.
 The pharmacy in the movie was an empty property at 610 Douglas Avenue in Las Vegas – right where Moss had earlier flagged down the car to escape Chigurh.

 When Sheriff Bell (Tommy Lee Jones) heads up to ‘Odessa’, he’s not really leaving Las Vegas.
-The diner in which he meets Moss’s wife, Carla Jean (Kelly Macdonald), is El Camino Motel & Restaurant, 1152 North Grand Avenue at East Baca Avenue.
+The diner in which he meets Moss’s wife, Carla Jean (Kelly Macdonald), is El Camino Motel & Restaurant, now the Knights Inn, 1152 North Grand Avenue at East Baca Avenue.